Updated: June 05, 2025

 What about the deposit requirements?

-In general, lenders like to see you have at least a 20% deposit before approving you for a subletting mortgage, however, this will vary between providers.
+In general, lenders like to see that you have at least a 20% deposit before approving you for a subletting mortgage.
+However, this will vary between providers.

-Just as with all mortgages, having a larger deposit increases your chances of being approved for a subletting mortgage and the opportunity of getting better rate offers.
+Just as with all mortgages, having a larger deposit increases your chances of being approved for a subletting mortgage and getting better rate offers.

-If you don’t have this kind of money up front, you may still get approved.
-Lenders may instead require you to have a larger annual income so they can be confident you will be able to keep up with the repayments.
+You may still get approved if you don’t have this kind of money up front.
+Lenders may instead require you to have a larger annual income so they can be confident you can keep up with the repayments.

 How to find the best lenders and rates

-Looking online will demonstrate that it is very difficult to find subletting mortgage rates.
+Looking online will demonstrate that it is not easy to find subletting mortgage rates.

 They tend to offer them in addition to your current mortgage.